 As a member of AFA, you have the awesome responsibility and privilege of being a leader.
 The impact of the work you do is much broader than you may realize.
 This is not just another job or volunteer opportunity.
 It's a chance to instill and nurture the values we believe in and the principles we stand for in the young people who will lead our country, businesses, and communities one day.

 The First 90 Days program, made possible through a generous gift from Sigma Chi Fraternity to the AFA Foundation and developed by RISE Partnerships,helps new fraternity/sorority professionals acclimate to one of the most unique roles in higher education.
 Through a series of interactive web conference sessions and special projects, participants build their networks, understand their positions, and learn how to put their expertise into practice.

 The program has been designed based on a needs assessment of fraternity/sorority professionals and stakeholders at every level of expertise.
 The result is a developmental experience that provides clear expectations about what it means to be a campus-based professional and helps participants transition into the role more effectively.

 During the program, participants interact with a variety of colleagues to build a network of expertise that they can draw upon throughout their career.
 They integrate professional philosophy into daily practice, and work with their supervisor to clarify what is expected of a fraternity/sorority professional.
-The experience also help participants identify their continued professional development needs and aspirations beyond the program
+The experience also helps participants identify their continued professional development needs and aspirations beyond the program.